neptune-ai/docs/docs/logging-and-managing-experiment-results/downloading-experiment-data-programmatically/index.rst

 * :meth:`~neptune.experiments.Experiment.get_properties`: Gets user-defined properties for this experiment.
 * :meth:`~neptune.experiments.Experiment.get_system_properties`: Gets experiment properties.
 * :meth:`~neptune.experiments.Experiment.get_tags`: Gets the tags associated with this experiment.
+* :meth:`~neptune.experiments.Experiment.download_artifact`: Download an artifact (file) from the experiment storage.
+* :meth:`~neptune.experiments.Experiment.download_artifacts`: Download a directory or a single file from experiment’s artifacts as a ZIP archive.
+* :meth:`~neptune.experiments.Experiment.download_sources`: Download a directory or a single file from experiment’s sources as a ZIP archive.

 ..
 External Links